 The staffing plan and job descriptions for key faculty/staff must be included in Attachment 2 (Staffing Plan and Job Descriptions for Key Personnel).
 However, the biographical sketches must be uploaded in the SF-424 RESEARCH & RELATED Senior/Key Person Profile form that can be accessed in the Application Package under "Mandatory."
 Include biographical sketches for persons occupying the key positions, not to exceed TWO pages in length each.
 In the event that a biographical sketch is included for an identified individual who is not yet hired, please include a letter of commitment from that person with the biographical sketch.
+When applicable, biographical sketches should include training, language luency, and experience working with diverse populations that are served by their programs.

-Biographical sketches, not exceeding two pages per person, should include the following information:
+Biographical sketches for key staff, not exceeding two pages per person, should include the following information:

-- Senior/key personnel name
+- Name

 - Position Title

 - Education/Training beginning with baccalaureate or other initial professional education, such as postdoctoral training and residency training, if applicable:

-- o Institution and location
+- Institution and location

 - Degree (if applicable)

 - Date of degree (MM/YY)

 - Field of study

 - Section A (required) Personal Statement.
-Briefly describe why the individual's experience and qualifications make him/her particularly well-suited for his/her role (e.g., PD/PI) in the project that is the subject of the award.
+Briefly describe why the individual's experience and qualifications make him/her particularly well-suited for his/her role (e.g., Project Director in the project that is the subject of the award.

 - Section B (required) Positions and Honors.
 List in chronological order previous positions, concluding with the present position.
 List any honors.
 Include present membership on any Federal Government public advisory committee.

 - Section C (optional) Peer-reviewed publications or manuscripts in press (in chronological order).
 You are encouraged to limit the list of selected peer-reviewed publications or manuscripts in press to no more than 15.
 Do not include manuscripts submitted or in preparation.
 The individual may choose to include selected publications based on date, importance to the field, and/or relevance to the proposed project.
-Citations that are publicly available in a free, online format may include URLs along with the full reference (note that copies of publicly available publications are not acceptable as appendix material).
+Citations that are publicly available in a free, online format may include URLs along

-• Section D (optional) Other Support.
-List both selected ongoing and completed (during the last 3 years) projects (Federal or non-Federal support).
+- with the full reference (note that copies of publicly available publications are not acceptable as appendix material). - Section D (optional) Other Support.
+List both selected ongoing and completed (during the last 3 years) projects (federal or non-federal support).
 Begin with any projects relevant to the project proposed in this application.
 Briefly indicate the overall goals of the projects and responsibilities of the Senior/Key Person identified on the Biographical Sketch.

 NARRATIVE GUIDANCE

-To ensure that you fully address the review criteria, this table provides a crosswalk

-between the narrative language and where each section falls within the review
+To ensure that you fully address the review criteria, this table provides a crosswalk between the narrative language and where each section falls within the review criteria.

-criteria.

 Narrative Section Review Criteria

 Purpose and Need (1) Purpose and Need

 Response to Program Purpose: (2) Response to Program Purpose

 (a) Methodology/Approach (a) Methodology/Approach

 (b) Work Plan (b) Work Plan

 (c) Resolution of Challenges (c) Resolution of Challenges

 Impact: (3) Impact:

 (a) Evaluation and Technical Support (a) Evaluation and Technical Support

 Capacity Capacity

 (b) Project Sustainability (b) Project Sustainability

 Organizational Information, (4) Organizational Information, Resources

-Resources and Capabilities and Capabilities and Capabilities
+Resources and Capabilities and Capabilities

 Budget and Budget Narrative (5) Support Requested - the budget

 section should include sufficient

 justification to allow reviewers to

 determine the reasonableness of the

 support requested.